 The need for infection control management and mitigation support in skilled nursing facilities (SNFs) is critical to limit the spread of COVID-19 and other infectious diseases.
-Prior to the COVID-19 pandemic, the Center for Health Care Quality (CHCQ) Healthcare-Associated Infections (HAI) strike team was primarily focused on infection control mitigation activities in hospitals.
-In addition, approximately 600 Health Facility Evaluator Nurses provided infection prevention consultation, assessment, and enforcement in SNFs during the annual state and federal survey process.
+Prior to the COVID-19 pandemic, the Center for Health Care Quality (CHCQ) utilized Healthcare-Associated Infections (HAI) strike teams at hospitals, primarily focused on infection control mitigation activities.
+Those strike teams have since been expanded to SNFs with a similar focus, and have proven critical to assist facilities in monitoring COVID-19 infections, preventing spread, and improving quality of care for California's most vulnerable populations.
+In addition, approximately 600 CHCQ Health Facility Evaluator Nurses have provided infection prevention consultation, assessment, and enforcement in SNFs during the annual state and federal survey process.

-CHCQ is taking proactive steps to assist SNFs with infection control to improve safety and quality of care in the following ways:
+CHCQ has taken proactive steps to assist SNFs with infection control to improve safety and quality of care in the following ways:

 • Recruited additional HAI strike team nurses in January 2020, provided training in specialized infectious disease prevention and control guidance, and expanded the HAI strike team focus to congregate setting-based facilities;

 • Redirected 600 Health Facility Evaluator Nurses since February 2020, to provide more comprehensive infection control education, in addition to ongoing monitoring and enforcement, through increased onsite visits to support SNFs on their infection control plans and implementation;